My-Epitech-Organisation/Rtype/docs/architecture/ecs/02_component_storage.md

 - Keep components small and cache-friendly (POD types preferred)
 - Use tags for boolean flags (no data overhead)
 - Reserve capacity when you know entity counts
-- Use views for iteration (not direct _sparse set access)
+- Use views for iteration (not direct Sparse set access)
 - Compact after bulk deletions

 ### ❌ Don't